 10 Easy DIYs for a Home Office

-It doesn’t take long for a home office to become cluttered, but there are some small things you can do to make the space organized and efficient.
-Here are 10 easy DIYs for a home office.
+It doesn't take long for a home office to become cluttered, here are 10 easy DIYs to make your home office space more organized.

 Use Small Containers and Drawers

 Get some small containers or have a drawer dedicated to store all those loose things on your desk such as paper clips, pencils and small notepads.
 This will help your desk surface stay clean and uncluttered.

 All those computer, monitor, phone and printer cables can get out of hand quickly.
 Wrangle all those cords and hide them.
 You can feed cords through a hole in the back of your desk, use binder clips to keep them in place and out of sight or even hide them in some PVC pipe covered with colorful tape.

 If you haven’t gone paperless, make sure you have a place to collect your mail.
 Use a folder system or bins for incoming and outgoing so you can stay on track of invoices and bills.

 If you have a lot of books, gather them in one spot for a less messy home office.
 Same goes for folders, files and binders.
 This will help you determine how much space you need for each group of items.
 When you see all the things you’ve accumulated, determine if there are things you can toss.

 Use Color for Organization